 A standard peach tree is capable of producing between one hundred and one hundred and fifty pounds of fruit in just one year.
 A dwarf peach tree will only produce between fifty and sixty pounds of peaches in a year.

 For an average person or a small household, a dwarf peach tree is going to produce more than enough viable peaches.
-Of course, you’ll need to care for the peach tree properly and have the peach tree treated to ensure that the peaches are good and safe to eat.
+Of course, you’ll need to care for the tree properly and have it treated to ensure that the peaches are good and safe to eat.

 You now know how big peach trees can get.
-The standard peach trees can grow as tall as twenty-five feet while dwarf peach trees can grow to six feet tall.
+The standard type can grow as tall as twenty-five feet while dwarf peach trees can grow to six feet tall.

 Peach trees can grow out to be just as wide as they are tall.
-If you want to keep things in check, then you’re going to have to prune the peach trees regularly.
+If you want to keep things in check, then you’re going to have to prune it regularly.